 However when applied to high priority equipment, it may eventually lead to downtime since normal operations will need to be halted as technicians work.
 It can also lead to very high long-term expenses if applied to assets of higher value.

-Even with comprehensive Preventive Maintenance or Predictive Maintenance plans in place, Corrective Maintenance can (and should) be employed.
+Even with comprehensive Preventive Maintenance or Predictive Maintenance plans in place, Reactive Maintenance can (and should) be employed.
 When it is integrated to other methods, it is known as reactive maintenance.

 Typically, experts suggest that you observe the 80/20 rule.
 That is to say that only 20% of maintenance should constitute corrective actions, whilst the remaining 80% should be directed towards proactive maintenance.

-What are the advantages and disadvantages of corrective maintenance?
+What are the advantages and disadvantages of Reactive Maintenance?

-Many professionals do not consider the advantages of corrective maintenance, but it is important to recognise that in certain cases, it is not only advisable but actually important.
+Many professionals do not consider the advantages of reactive maintenance, but it is important to recognise that in certain cases, it is not only advisable but actually important.

 In the event that an asset of limited importance becomes faulty, the costs involved in simply ‘repairing’ it will be considerably lower than trying to conduct a full investigation using a preventive methodology.
 For equipment that is not crucial to the running of your operations, a more direct, reactionary approach may be better.
 Let’s see: